Affiliate email marketing: How to launch a successful campaign

 Audience segmentation is the process of dividing your email list into smaller, more targeted groups based on specific characteristics, such as interests, demographics, or engagement levels.

-- Inactive subscribers.
-These subscribers do not open emails or interact with content, suggesting a need for re-engagement strategies.
+• Inactive subscribers.
+These subscribers don’t interact with your email content, suggesting a need for re-engagement strategies, such as reminder emails or re-engagement campaigns.

 Decide on email frequency